-The board is supported by a suitably qualified and competent company secretary to provide sound governance advice, ensure adherence to rules and procedures, and advocate adoption of corporate governance best practices.

-- The Board is supported by two (2) suitably qualified and competent Company Secretaries as follows:-

-- · Ms. Chua Siew Chuan, FCIS

-- Mr. Cheng Chia Ping, ACIS

-Qualifications

-Both are members of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA") and are qualified to act as Company Secretaries under Section 235(2) of the Companies Act 2016 ("CA 2016").
-Both have also obtained their Practising Certificate issued by the Companies Commission of Malaysia pursuant to Section 241(1) of the CA 2016.

-Details of the qualifications and experience of the Company Secretaries are set out in Practice 1.5 of the CG Report, available for viewing in the Company's corporate website at www.vstecs.com.my.

-✓ Unrestricted access to the Company Secretary

-The appointment and removal of the Company Secretaries is a matter for the Board.
+MCCG Practices Applications by VSTECS Practice 1.5 The Board is supported by two (2) suitably qualified and competent Company Secretaries as follows:- The board is supported by a suitably qualified and competent company secretary to provide sound governance advice, ensure adherence to rules and procedures, and advocate adoption of corporate governance best practices.
+Ms. Chua Siew Chuan, FCISMr.
+Cheng Chia Ping, ACIS Qualifications Both are members of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA") and are qualified to act as Company Secretaries under Section 235(2) of the Companies Act 2016 ("CA 2016").
+Both have also APPLIED obtained their Practising Certificate issued by the Companies Commission of Malaysia pursuant to Section 241(1) of the CA 2016.
+Details of the qualifications and experience of the Company Secretaries are set out in Practice 1.5 of the CG Report, available for viewing in the Company's corporate website at www.vstecs.com.my .
+Unrestricted access to the Company Secretary The appointment and removal of the Company Secretaries is a matter for the Board.
 All Directors have access to the advice and services of the Company Secretaries, who are responsible for ensuring that board procedures are followed and that applicable rules and regulations are complied with.

-The Company Secretaries ensure that the deliberations at the Board meetings are well captured and minuted.
+Minute-taker The Company Secretaries ensure that the deliberations at the Board meetings are well captured and minuted.
 Minutes of the Board Meetings have been accurately recorded by the Company Secretaries to reflect the deliberations, in terms of the issues discussed, and the conclusions thereof in discharging its duties and responsibilities.
 The minutes were then tabled at the next following Board Meeting for perusal and confirmation.
 Upon Directors' confirmation, the Chairman of the Board Meeting signs the minutes as a correct record of the proceedings and thereafter, the said minutes of all proceedings are kept in the statutory book at the registered office of the Company to be made available for inspection under the CA 2016.